About Class Afloat

 David has held many positions on travel industry bodies, including:

 Bruce has been a valuable member of the Class Afloat crew since 2007.
-He has served 3 terms as Shipboard Director onboard the Concordia, Chopin and Sorlandet, served as the Director of Operations and now holds the Chief Operating Officer position in the Lunenburg office.
-For the past 16 years Bruce has managed or directed residential outdoor and experiential education schools and programs in Ontario, New York, and Nova Scotia.
+He served 3 terms as Shipboard Director onboard the Concordia, Chopin and Sørlandet, served as the Director of Operations and now holds the Chief Operating Officer position in the Lunenburg office.
+For the past 16 years, Bruce has managed or directed residential outdoor and experiential education schools and programs in Ontario, New York, and Nova Scotia.
 Bruce has a Bachelor’s degree in Outdoor Recreation from Lakehead University.

 Stacey has been a part of the Class Afloat team since 2008, filling the role of Administrative Assistant.
-After graduating from Mount Allison University with a French major and a German minor, Stacey spent a year living and working in France, where she cultivated an appetite for international travel.
+After graduating from Mount Allison University with a French major and a German minor, Stacey spent a year living and working in France.
+Stacey has been a part of the Class Afloat team since 2008.

 Jaret has worked in outdoor guiding and experiential education programs for close to 20 years.
 A wilderness guide for multiple businesses and an Instructor for 14 years with the National Outdoor Leadership School, Jaret most recently stood for 6 years as the Director of NOLS in Canada based out of Whitehorse, Yukon, where he calls home with his wife and daughter.
 Jaret holds a Degree in Outdoor Recreation, Parks and Tourism as well as Natural Science from Lakehead University.
 Jaret has a passion for experiential education and helping students find their inner passions, strengths, and leadership potential.
 Jaret has also been sailing for 8 years, from 40ft yachts in Canadian and Caribbean waters to 24ft Drascombe open-boats in Baja to sailing his Enterprise Class dinghy on the marge of Lake Lebarge (in the summer, of course!).